3 Types of Hydro-Jetter Users: Which One Are You?

 Step-1: Identify the Most Common Pipe Sizes You’ll Be Jetting

 Your GPM needs should match the diameter of the lines you work in most often.
 Bigger pipe requires more flow to clean efficiently.
+Minimum 2-GPM per inch of pipe-diameter is need to provide "rooter-class" jetting services.

 Step-2: Define Your Typical Blockages